 For governance verification the verifier will use the DID to fetch the transaction on the ledger.
 Once they find the transaction the verifier will review the UTXO status and the DID Document.
 For governance check the verifier has to check the DID issued by for the Subject has been co-signed by one of the published Controller keys.

 5.Low latency DID resolution

+THIS SECTION IS NOT NORMATIVE

 As previously detailed (See Section 3), a DID and its associated DID Document are constructed through two linked transactions connected by the spending of a unique UTXO.
 For the DID to be resolved, it is necessary for both transactions to be mined within a block.
 The default outcome requires DID transactions to be mined in at least one block to be marked as resolved.
 Given the inherent nature of blockchain technology, the standard time for mining a block in Bitcoin SV, Bitcoin Core or Bitcoin Cash is approximately 10 minutes.